Comprehensive Stroke Center

 Long-term treatment and care for stroke patients may include medication, physical therapy and changes in personal lifestyle (tobacco cessation, dietary changes, daily exercise, etc.).
 For most patients, this can be done through outpatient rehabilitation and coordinated care between the neurologist and a primary care physician, but may require some time in a rehabilitation hospital.
 Caseworkers can help patients and families through this process, because it is often family support that keeps the recovery process on track after a patient returns home.

-Learn to Act F.A.S.T
+Learn to BE FAST

 F = FACE